-Our Housing Choice Voucher/Section 8 waiting list is CLOSED
+Our Housing Choice Voucher /Section 8 waiting list is currently CLOSED.

 We NEVER charge an application/processing fee to apply for our program

 When a date has been established for re-opening the Housing Choice Voucher waiting list, we will post

 the announcement in this section of our website and in the newspaper

 Under the Section 8 program, the family is declared eligible or ineligible based on income verification(s), criminal history and other background checks by the local Housing Authority (HA).
 If declared eligible, the family is issued a voucher when the funds are available and they are the next on the waiting list.
 The family then chooses a decent, safe, and sanitary unit to live in.
 If the owner agrees to lease the unit to the family and if the local HA approves the unit, the HA will enter into a Housing Assistance Payments (HAP) contract with the owner to make monthly payments to the owner to help the family pay the rent.

 The local HA determines the amount of the monthly housing assistance payment to be made based on HUD guidelines.
 Generally, the monthly housing assistance payment by the local HA is the difference between the contract rent in the lease and the tenant rent (usually 30% of the monthly adjusted family income).
 When the family finds a suitable unit and the owner agrees to participate in the Section 8 Program, the family must give the local HA a request for lease approval signed by the owner and family.
 Before the family is approved to move in, the local HA must determine that all program requirements are met, the unit is eligible and has passed Housing Quality Standards, the rent is reasonable and does not exceed fair market rent limitations and the lease is approved and includes the HUD lease addendum.
 CLICK HERE for Participant Change Form.

 PRELIMINARY APPLICATIONS (Section 8)